 Acupuncture for Insomnia and Sleep Disorders

-We always choose acupuncture points from the Heart and Pericardium channels to Calm the Shen when treating insomnia.
+.
 But we also have to evaluate underlying factors.
 Is there Liver Depression Qi Stagnation such as we see with insomnia related to frustration and anger at work or home?
 Is there Liver Depression with Heart Blood Stasis as you see in broken heartedness and certain emotional presentations such as with Borderline Personality Disorder.
 Is there Depressed Lung Qi as we see with insomnia related to unprocessed grief?
 Is the Kidney Yang weakness failing to restrain the Heart as we see with certain types of ADHD type insomnia, bedwetting, BiPolar disorder, or even simply anxious nervous types?

 Each of the above Patterns of Disharmony has particular acupuncture point combinations that your acupuncturist chooses based on her experience, education, and style of practice.
 No two patients are the same, and no two cases of insomnia are identical.
 There are no single acupuncture points for insomnia and sleep disorder, there are acupuncture patterns of points, point combinations that work as a team to treat the complexity of each individual case.